 How is BPD Treated?

-Also different from bipolar disorder, BPD is extremely difficult to treat.
+Also different from bipolar disorder, BPD is much more difficult to treat.
 There are new and evidence-based treatments that are effective in leaving someone with fewer or less intense symptoms.
 These treatments are mostly made up of the following psychotherapies: ⁵

 - Cognitive behavioral therapy (CBT)